 shares in previous month.
 With this fee it does not make sense to open account at the firm unless you can meet this requirement.

-In 2013 TradeStation was rated Best for Frequent Traders by Barron's magazine.
+In 2014 TradeStation was rated Best for Frequent Traders and Best for International Traders by Barron's magazine.
 We rated the firm Best for Futures Traders in 2014.

 Read full: TradeStation Review.